PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 ### 🔹Key Concepts

-**✅ Stores Data** : Holds values like numbers, text or objects.
+- **Stores Data** : Holds values like numbers, text or objects.

-**✅ Reusability** : Once stored the data can be used multiple times.
+- **Reusability** : Once stored the data can be used multiple times.

-**✅ Dynamic Typing** : JavaScript variables do not require a fixed type they can hold different types of values at different times.
+- **Dynamic Typing** : JavaScript variables do not require a fixed type they can hold different types of values at different times.

-**✅ Memory Allocation** : The browser automatically manages memory for variables.
+- **Memory Allocation** : The browser automatically manages memory for variables.

 ### 🔹Declaring Variables in JavaScript